ismail-s/ishyChat/README.md

 * It works (well, this is a very early ALPHA version).
 * It has a cool name.
 * It is minimalistic.
+* It runs over SSL (untested), but with no authentication yet.
 * It has some undocumented syntax which allows previous messages to be quickly brought up in the entrybox (read the code to understand this).
+This should also now work with arrow keys too (untested).
 * It uses JSON when sending/receiving messages.
+Because JSON is cool/makes the code nicer.

 ##TODO
 * Decide on a license.
 * Fix glitches and whatnot.
+* Test on Windows and between different machines.
 * Add command-line options and a gui interface for choosing address, port and key.
-* Add bold and colour text to make things look nicer.
+* Add ~~bold and~~ colour text to make things look nicer.
 * Add hyperlink support (using the webbrowser module).

 Feel free to do any of these for me.